flyboy101/Cookbook/README.md

 m / purpose' / coin_type' / account' / change / address_index
 ```

-changing the value for "account" you can generate as many wallets as you wish:
+changing the value for `account` you can generate as many wallets as you wish:

 ```
 m/84'/0'/0'/0